avafinger/OV5640_camera/readme.md

 In some distro you could have /media/ubuntu/rootfs or /media/ubuntu/ROOTFS and is up to you to find the correct path.

-Type this structions in your linux box from command line:
+Type this instructions in your linux box from command line:

 	git clone https://github.com/avafinger/OV5640_camera
 	cd OV5640_camera